SuyashManiyar/zero-shot-segmentation/README.md

 python run2.py --image INPUT_IMG_PATH --object OBJECTNAME(example: Lamp) --output OUTPUT_IMG_PATH
 ```

 This script processes the image to create a new view of the `lamp` and saves the result to the designated output directory.
+It will also create a folder with the object name and it will have intermediate files , including the background image without the object , all these intermediate files are necessary in obtaining the output

 ## Support